overthrow, fall, collapse, drop, break down

 (verbal) abuse; denunciation; disparagement; vilification; scathing criticism

-Strengthen your kanji knowledge with our spaced-repetition quiz.
-Practice reading, meaning, and writing to build lasting memory.
+Strengthen kanji knowledge with focused reading, meaning, and writing practice.